Gunter Silva Passuni: Career

+Neutrino, Cuaderno de Navegación (Neutrino, A Navigator's Logbook), the author’s first exploration of non-fiction, was launched at the Lima International Book Fair in July 2024.
+Seamlessly combining diary and essay, it explores themes such as the author’s illness, death, and existence, transforming everyday moments and details into profound meditations on human fragility, nostalgia, and uncertainty.
+The literary magazine Culturamas says about the book: “Neutrino opts for a sober, intimate, and cerebral way of portraying fragility.
+Its aesthetic approach is an ethical one: facing what hurts head-on, but without embellishment or melodrama.”

-He has been invited, among others, to the London Book Fair, Ricardo Palma International Book Fair, Guadalajara, Festival Literatura Copenhagen., and to the First International Conference of Contemporary Peruvian Writers ‘Palabras Fuera de Lugar’ at Milan in 2017, organised by the Peruvian Consulate and the University of Milan.
+He has been invited, among others, to the London Book Fair, Ricardo Palma International Book Fair, Guadalajara, Festival Literatura Copenhagen, and to the First International Conference of Contemporary Peruvian Writers "Palabras Fuera de Lugar" at Milan in 2017, organised by the Peruvian Consulate and the University of Milan.

-His short story “Herford”, won the World Literature Today Translation Prize in 2019.
+His short story Herford, won the World Literature Today Translation Prize in 2019.